8888/daily-tracker/README.md

 `docker exec daily-tracker-database-1 psql -U postgres -c 'create database dailytracker'`
 - Restore the database from the schema file
 `cat ./lib/database/schema.sql | docker exec -i daily-tracker-database-1 psql -U postgres -d dailytracker`

+# Deprecated
+Below is no longer used, but useful for learnings

+## Docker
+There are a few other containers that are no longer used.
+Cognito local doesn't support mocking hosted app sign in so we still need to use a real cognito instance making this unnecessary
+* a Dockerfile to build and serve the angular app
+* a docker-compose to standup a dev environment for the angular app and a local cognito instance

 ### Local Cognito
 This is using `cognito-local` in a docker container for local emulation of Cognito